Nivedpv2004/C-PROGRAMING/README.md

-# C PROGRAMING
+# C PROGRAMING 👨‍💻
-solution of some basic  c programming questions
+This repositories contains solution of some basic c programming questions